bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 The best thing was meeting IRL the people who previously had only been GitHub usernames to me.
 I met guys from the triage team at Codemagic.
-I met Google engineers who develop the framework every day.
+I met Google engineers who work on the Flutter framework every day.
 I met many other community members whom I recognized from GitHub issues.

 All in all, it was a very fun day.
 In addition to watching the main keynote and developer keynote, I attended a few additional developer-focused sessions.
-On one of them, I (accidentally) sat next to Hixie, the Flutter project lead.
-It
+On one of them, I (accidentally) sat next to [Hixie], the Flutter project lead.
+It was humbling.

 As the sun began to set, I took Caltrain back to SF.